puppetlabs/puppet-docs/source/puppetdb/1/spec_catalog_wire_format.markdown

 ###  Previous Wire Format Shortcomings

-There are a number of issues with the built-in JSON wire format used in Puppet prior to PuppetDB:
+There were a number of issues with the built-in JSON wire format used in Puppet prior to PuppetDB:

 1. The format isn't actually JSON, it's PSON.
 This means a catalog may contain non-UTF-8 data.
 This can present problems for conforming JSON parsers that expect Unicode.
 2. Dependency edges aren't represented as first-class entities in the wire format.
 Instead, dependencies have to be parsed out of resource attributes.
 3. Containment edges can point to resources that aren't in the catalog's list of resources.
 Examples of this include things like `Stage[main]`, or other special classes.
-4. There are no (good) provisions for binary data, which can show up in a catalog via use of `generate`, among other functions
+4. There are no (good) provisions for binary data, which can show up in a catalog via use of `generate`, among other functions.
 5. Resources can refer to other resources in several ways: by proper name, by alias, by using a type-specific namevar (such as `path` for the file type).
 None of this is normalized in any way, and consumers of the wire format have to sift through all of this.
 And for the case of type-specific namevars, it may be impossible for a consumer to reconcile (because the consumer may not have access to puppet source code)

 In general, for communication between master and agent, it's useful to have the wire format as stripped-down as possible.
 But for other consumers, the catalog needs to be precise in its semantics.
 Otherwise, consumers just end up (poorly) re-coding the catalog-manipulation logic from puppet proper.
 Hence the need for a wire format that allows consuming code (which may not even originate from puppet) to handle this data.